What to know about insurance agent licenses and bonds

 For example, using the same four states whose license requirements we evaluated:

-- California requires an insurance broker bond of $10,000
+• California requires an insurance broker bond of $10,000.

-- Texas requires a $25,000 insurance agency bond
+• Texas requires a $25,000 insurance agency bond.

-What about coverage for an insurance agent?
+What about insurance coverage for insurance agents and brokers?

 While insurance and bonds may differ, both are key to a business’s risk management strategy.